-Despite COVID-19, BC Culture Days is still scheduled for 2020!
-In fact, unlike previous years, it’s scheduled to run for a full month, with both in-person and online activities.
+Despite COVID-19, BC Culture Days still ran in 2020.
+In fact, unlike previous years, it ran for a full month, with both in-person and online activities.
 Last year’s edition was similar and took place from September 24th to October 24th.
 In 2022 the dates are from September 23rd to October 16th.

 (* For photo credits of the above images, see bottom of this article.)

 Culture Days is a national festival that celebrates Canadian arts and culture.
-This year’s theme is “Unexpected Intersections”, which focuses on unusual pairings and mashups.
+2020’s theme was “Unexpected Intersections”, which focused on unusual pairings and mashups.
 The 2021 theme was “RE:IMAGINE”, which looked into the future at what a post-COVID world might look like.

-For more information regarding this year’s series of events, continue reading below or visit the BC Culture Days website.
+For information regarding 2022’s series of events, visit the BC Culture Days website.

 When and Where?

-To see more in-person and virtual events that are scheduled for this year’s festival, click BC Culture Days Events.
+To see all of the many in-person and virtual events that are scheduled for the 2022 festival, click BC Culture Days Events.

 To learn more about the festival, visit the Culture Days website.